 - a breathing disorder.

 It is not known whether cabergoline passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using cabergoline.

 How should I take cabergoline (Dostinex)?